PRISM in the Parks with Melissa Aldana and Terell Stafford: Heritage/Evolution 3 (Philly)

 We ask audience members to abide by current City of Philadelphia Covid 19 protocols, which may include masking to mitigate the spread of the Delta variant.
 Because conditions are changing, please bring and be prepared to wear a mask at the concerts, if necessary.

-These programs have been made possible with lead support from the William Penn Foundation and additional support from the National Endowment for the Arts.
+These programs have been made possible with lead support from the William Penn Foundation.

 6300 Ridge Ave, Philadelphia, PA 19128